apicatus/infrastructure/README.md

 # Running Apicatus as a service:
-The application can be run as a service, directly from the command line or while developing by running `$ gulp develop` There are mainly two ways to run it as a service all of whom require node monitor `forever` (link somewhere)
+The application can be run as a service, directly from the command line or while developing by running `$ gulp develop` There are mainly two ways to run it as a service all of whom require node monitor `forever` (link somewhere) Make sure you modify the variables according to your onw configuration !

 ## Sysem V init
 Init script `apicatus.server.sh` can be installed installed following the instrucctions below: